Bakassi conflict: Prelude (2001–2006)

-Main phase of the conflict
+Main phase (2006–2013)

 René Claude Meka, the Cameroon Chief of Staff, was tasked with securing the territory by deploying the Rapid Intervention Battalion (BIR).
 The insurgency was largely sea-based and the mangroves of Bakassi offered the insurgents hiding places.
 They used pirate tactics in their struggle: attacking ships, kidnapping sailors and carrying out seaborne raids on targets as far away as Limbe and Douala.
 Nigeria also faced insurgent attacks, as rebels in the southern part of the country were fiercely opposed to the border change.
 On 17 August 2006 the leader of BAMOSD died in a car accident together with 20 others in Cross River State.

 Clashes occurred in the region between suspected Nigerian soldiers and Cameroon soldiers on 13 November 2007, in which 21 Cameroonian soldiers died.
 Nigeria denied involvement in the clashes and claimed its soldiers were also attacked by an unknown armed group; it also claimed none of its soldiers were killed.
 The region was beset by both Nigerian criminals and rebels; and a previously unknown rebel group called the Liberators of the Southern Cameroon (LSCP) claimed responsibility for some killings.
 More Cameroon soldiers were killed in attacks in June and July 2008.
 On 14 August, Nigeria officially withdrew from Bakassi, with 50 people having been killed in the previous year.

 In October 2008 a militant group known as the Bakassi Freedom Fighters (BFF) boarded a ship and took its crew hostage, threatening to execute them unless the Cameroon government agreed to negotiate on Bakassian independence.
 This BFF action failed to impact the policies of Nigeria and Cameroon regarding the peninsula.
 On 14 August 2009 Cameroon assumed complete control of Bakassi.
 On 25 September an amnesty offer was made and most Bakassian militias surrendered their weapons and returned to civilian life.

 The BFF refused to surrender; joining forces with militants in the Niger Delta, they declared that they would destroy the local economy.
 In December 2009 a police officer was killed off Bakassi in a motorised canoe and the BFF claimed responsibility.
 On 6 to 7 February 2011, the rebels launched an attack at Limbe and killed two Cameroonians, wounded one, and eleven were missing.
 In 2012, the BAMOSD launched a national flag and declared independence on 9 August.
 On the 16th they captured two Cameroonians.
 In 2013, Cameroon launched a violent crackdown, causing 1,700 people to flee.
 This angered many Nigerians and prompted the Nigerian government to threaten military intervention.
 This intervention never materialised.